The logbook mostly comprises workout templates and contains 75 of such templates.

 Weight: 200 grams

-Little things for comfort and durability: round corners, elastic closure, a gym card holder and a pen.
+Little things for comfort and durability: round corners, elastic closure and a pen.

 How long can I use it for?